Sand Creek massacre: Retaliation

 After the brutal slaughter of those who supported peace, many of the Cheyenne, including the great warrior Roman Nose, and many Arapaho joined the Dog Soldiers.
 They sought revenge on settlers throughout the Platte valley, including an 1865 attack on what became Fort Caspar, Wyoming.

 Following the massacre, the survivors reached the camps of the Cheyenne on the Smokey Hill and Republican rivers.
 The war pipe was smoked and passed from camp to camp among the Sioux, Cheyenne, and Arapaho warriors in the area.
 In January 1865, they planned and carried out an attack with 1,000 warriors on the stage station and fort, then called Camp Rankin, at present-day Julesburg, Colorado.
 This was followed by numerous raids along the South Platte both east and west of Julesburg, and a second raid on the town of Julesburg in early February.
-The associated bands captured much loot and killed many white settlers, including men, women and children.
 The bulk of the Indians then moved north into Nebraska on their way to the Black Hills and the Powder River Country.

 Black Kettle continued to speak for peace and did not join in the second raid or in the journey to the Powder River country.
 He left the camp and returned with 80 lodges to the Arkansas River to seek peace with the Coloradans.